Yakima Valley BMX & Indoor Track

 for local youth to skateboard, this time on the east side of town,

 was a good idea.
-However, the council wasn't willing to commit
+However, the council wasnt willing to commit

 $25,000 from federal grant money to design such a park, because